Deutsch4534/brightblock-dcms/README.md

+# Content Block

-# DCMS - A Decentralised Headless Content Management System
+## A Decentralised Headless Content Management System

-Goal: Provide a way for decentralised applications on blockstack to share content and pre-defined content templates.
+A way for decentralised applications built on Blockstack to share content and pre-defined content templates.